mozilla/nunjucks/MAINTENANCE.md

 Replace `v1.2.3` with whatever the last version was, and you'll see all the changes going out in this version.
 Ensure that all significant user-facing changes (new features and bugfixes) are mentioned in `CHANGELOG.md`.
+Change the "master (unreleased)" heading in `CHANGELOG.md` to the new version number and date.

 3. Update the version in `package.json`.